Central Coast ABA

 Why Early Intervention Matters

 Children’s brains are special in the sense that they are able to form new connections and brain processes, adapting to different learning experiences.
 “The earlier, the better” is a particularly effective saying for early intervention for children with ASD and other related diagnoses because it can help them build and strengthen these new connections at an early age to set them up for success in their adolescent and adult lives.
-With ABA services, our overall goal is to help your child build the skills they need for independence.
+With ABA services, our overall goal is to help your child build the skills and habits they need for independence.

 When to Start Early Intervention